-- Coordinated the planning and implementation of all marketing for the 2018-2019 Academic year, which included special events in both Dining Services and Retail Operations. - Continued to expand social media marketing efforts, with the help of student interns. - Presented to new students and families at the summer 2018 Jump Start sessions. - Coordinated all 2018 summer conferences, which included: The Quartet Program, two NYSSSA (New York State Summer School for the Arts) programs, the School of Choral Studies, the School of Visual Arts, the Rotary Youth Leadership Academy (RYLA), the Fellowship of Christian Athletes (FCA) BOX Lacrosse camp and both the EDP JEWEL and Upward Bound Summer Programs. - Continued involvement as emeritus of Chautauqua Leadership Network (CLN) serving on the Curriculum Committee.
+- Coordinated the planning and implementation of all marketing for the 2019-2020 Academic year, which included special events in both Dining Services and Retail Operations.
+Due to the early departure of students in March of 2020, special events in the Marche were cancelled - Assisted in the marketing efforts to students at home about online shopping at fredoniabookstore.com, and created a postcard to be included in the care package sent out to the students - Continued to expand social media marketing efforts, with the help of student interns. - Created a remote environment for the interns to complete their spring 2020 internship experience. - Presented to new students and families at the summer 2019 Jump Start sessions. - Coordinated all 2019 summer conferences, which included: The Quartet Program, two NYSSSA (New York State Summer School for the Arts) programs, the School of Choral Studies, and the School of Visual Arts, the Rotary Youth Leadership Academy (RYLA), and both the EDP JEWEL and Upward Bound Summer Programs. - Continued involvement as emeritus of Chautauqua Leadership Network (CLN) serving on the Program Development Committee. - Continued re-certification for the Collegiate Conference Events Professional (CCEP) Certification through the Association of Collegiate and Conference Events Directors (ACCED-I). - Continued involvement on the Education Action Team of ACCED-I.

-- Sixteen residential summer programs on campus. - Ten summer day programs on campus. - Six residential experiential training programs at the College Lodge. - Six-day experiential training programs at the College Lodge. - Seventy-four licensed vendors.
+- Twelve residential summer programs on campus. - Eight summer day programs on campus. - Six residential experiential training programs at the College Lodge. - Four day experiential training programs at the College Lodge. - Seventy-six licensed vendors.